 DESIGN & IMPLEMENTATION

 Our detailed protocols are described on our website.
-The DRAGNet experiment will consist of a set of 3 completely randomized blocks (within-site spatial replicates), each with five, 5 x 5 m plots receiving one of 5 treatments: 1.
-Long-term nutrient addition; 1.
+In brief, each DRAGNet site will consist of a set of 3-5 blocks (spatial replicates), each with five, 5 x 5 m plots receiving one of five treatments: 1.
+Long-term nutrient addition; 2.
 Physical disturbance (annual removal of standing vegetation, litter, rhizomes and tilling of the soil); 3.
-Nutrient addition combined with disturbance; 4.
-Short-term nutrient addition; or 5.
-No treatments (controls).
-The core response variables will be plant species composition, aboveground plant biomass, light intercepted by the plant canopy, and soil chemistry.
-The sampling protocols are identical to the NutNet experiment, but will also include sampling for an optional seed-bank and seed-rain study.
+Nutrient addition combined disturbance; 3.
+Short-term nutrient addition followed by cessation; or 5.
+No treatments (Controls).
+Response variables will be the same as in the NutNet experiment (plant species composition, aboveground standing crop, light intercepted by the plant canopy, and soil chemistry), but will also include an optional seed bank and seed rain study.
 The design has built-in flexibility for site-level or regional add-on studies such as trapping insects, measuring plant traits, or tracking small mammal granivory.

 BENEFITS